triggermesh/aws-event-sources/README.md

       value: pull_request,push
 ```

 Given the above manifest stored as a file named `codecommit-source.yaml`.
-You can start the source via:
+You can edit it to fit your needs (e.g change the repository name), then start the source via:

 ```
 kubectl apply -f codecommit-source.yaml